brugr9/UEPluginVolumeCreator/README.md

 * The word mark *DICOM&mdash;Digital Imaging and Communication in Medicine* and its logo are trademarks or registered trademarks of the National Electrical Manufacturers Association (NEMA), managed by the Medical Imaging Technology Association (MITA), a division of NEMA
 * The word mark *MetaImage* is a trademark or registered trademark of Kitware, Inc.
 * The word mark *ITK&mdash;Insight Toolkit* is a trademark or registered trademark of Kitware, Inc.
-* The word mark *3D Slicer* and the logo are trademarks of Brigham and Women’s Hospital (BWH), used with permission.
+* The word mark *3D Slicer* and its logo are trademarks of Brigham and Women’s Hospital (BWH), used with permission.

 ### E. Disclaimer